Armistice of Cassibile: Aftermath

-Only after the signing had taken place was Castellano informed of the additional clauses, which General Campbell had presented to another Italian general, Zanussi, who had also been in Cassibile since 31 August.
-Zanussi, for unclear reasons, had not informed Castellano about them.
+Only after the signing had taken place was Castellano passed the long terms contained in the "Instrument of Surrender of Italy.", which General Campbell had presented to another Italian general, Zanussi in Lisbon.
+Zanussi, who had also been in Cassibile since 31 August, for unclear reasons had not informed Castellano about them.
 Nevertheless, Bedell Smith explained to Castellano that the other conditions would have taken effect only if Italy had not taken on a fighting role in the war alongside the Allies.